felixsc1/NFT-marketplace/README.md

 *Market.sol* is a contract on which anyone can sell ERC721 tokens.
 Seller can list a token via listToken(), providing the address of the token contract, tokenId and price (Ethereum).
+Buyer can buy a token with the buyToken() function providing the listing ID.
 Any change on the state is emitted as event.